airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/0-getting-started.md

 # Getting started
 This tutorial will walk you through the creation of a custom Airbyte connector implemented with the Python CDK.
-This tutorial assumes you're already familiar with Airbyte concept and you've already built a connector.
-This isn't meant as a guide to building your first connector, but to surface best practices, and a few features that are difficult to discover today.
+This tutorial assumes you're already familiar with Airbyte concept and you've already built a connector using the [Connector Builder](../../connector-builder-ui/tutorial.mdx).

 The Python CDK should be used to implement connectors that require features that are not yet available in the Connector Builder or in the low-code framework.
 You can use the [Connector Builder compatibility guide](../../connector-builder-ui/connector-builder-compatibility.md) to know whether it is suitable for your needs.